7nohe/laravel-typegen/README.md

 ```

 ### Laravel Enum Support
-If you use (Laravel Enum)[https://github.com/BenSampo/laravel-enum], use the option `--laravel-enum`.
+If you use [Laravel Enum](https://github.com/BenSampo/laravel-enum), use the option `--laravel-enum`.

 ```json